Kachoc/CrowdEngine/README.md

 how such programs worked, and decided to learn.

-I tried to design things a bit seriously, so I split the project between the [engine library](CrowdEngine) and a [running application](RunApp) which loads the library.
+I tried to design things a bit seriously, so I split the project between the [engine library](CrowdEngine) and a [running application](RunApp), which loads the engine library.
 The engine uses [deferred rendering](https://en.wikipedia.org/wiki/Deferred_shading) in an extensible pipeline decomposed in several passes.

-Of course, implementing a full real-time engine is a tremendous task, and after a lot of work and 10k LOC down the road I had managed to get a lot of useful features, including basic ressource management, scene managers, a mathematics library, a plugin for Maya, a noise generator, basic terrain generation, a lot of of utilities
+Of course, implementing a full real-time engine is a tremendous task, and after a lot of work and 10k LOC down the road I had managed to get a lot of useful features, including an elementary pipeline and a base for my shader library, basic ressource management, scene managers, a mathematics library, a plugin for Maya, a noise generator, basic terrain generation, a lot of of utilities
 (logger, smart pointers, multithreading...), etc. However, I had to stop